Looking for all Articles by Hannah Sycamore?

 - How did it end up in the museum?
 What was it's journey?

-Alex Wheatle is touring schools as part of Black History Month, find more books and event by exploring our Black History Month page.
+Alex Wheatle touring schools as part of Black History Month, find more resources by visiting the Anti-racism section of our website, or using our Understanding and challenging racism resource.